Bugis Food Guide: 30 Best Places To Dine At | Eatbook.sg

-Bugis is both a shopper‘s and a foodie’s haven.
+Bugis is both a shopper’s and a foodie’s haven.
 Not only are there boutiques and malls scattered throughout, but there are plenty of eateries to stop by between shopping sprees, too.
-Here are some of our favourite Bugis food places to check out.
+The sheer variety here is quite something, and it can be difficult to decide on what Bugis food to eat.

 Asian food—Japanese, Korean, Chinese, Taiwanese

-Una Una needs no introduction—it’s long been hailed as the wallet-friendly answer to the Michelin-approved Man Man Unagi.
+What is Una Una?
+This restaurant needs no introduction—it’s long been hailed as the wallet-friendly answer to the Michelin-approved Man Man Unagi.
 If you’ve ever wanted to enjoy Japanese eel without forking out the big bucks, swing by their restaurant at Bugis+.
 Prices here start from an ultra-affordable $9.80++ for the small portion of their signature Unajyu set, making it one of the cheapest places in Singapore to get your grilled Japanese eel fix.

 Despite the lower price point, Una Una doesn’t skimp on flavour—the eel is grilled over charcoal for that unmistakable smokiness, then glazed with a sweet-savoury tare sauce that’ll have you scooping up every last grain of rice.